 Step One on the Road Out of Poverty

 Pastor Teja, who has a church in a nearby village, met Tanul’s family one day when he was offering prayer for families in need.
-The GFA-supported pastor saw the pitiful condition of this family, and his heart was heavy.
+The Gospel for Asia (GFA)-supported pastor saw the pitiful condition of this family, and his heart was heavy.
 The family invited him back to pray for them, and a friendship began.
 Tanul’s family began to attend Pastor Teja’s church.
 Then members of the church continually prayed for Tanul’s deliverance from alcohol—the thing that bound them to the poverty they lived in.
 Through their faithful prayers and Pastor Teja’s counseling, Tanul overcame his addiction to alcohol.
 The Lord completely transformed Tanul’s heart!

 For the first time, Tanul’s family experienced freedom—freedom as a gift from God above that trickled down into their hearts and flowed toward each other in love.
 This freedom from bondage gave them hope for the future.
-But in the present, they were still stuck in the poverty trap.
+But in the present, they are still stuck in the poverty trap.

 Pastor Teja knew that Tanul needed a way to earn enough income to support his family.
 He arranged to hold a gift distribution and presented Tanul with a rickshaw—something he never could have afforded on his own.
 Tanul was overcome with gratitude at God’s provision.